Police Department Action Items

 On June 25th, the recently created Policing and Community Engagement Committee met to allow members of our community share issues, concerns, and recommendations about policing and safety in Union City.
 UCPD will share an update soon.

-Chief Jared Rinetti will be presenting a staff report to the Union City council after the completion of their subcommittee meetings at the City Council meeting on September 22, 2020.
+The Policing and Community Engagement Committee will be presenting a report to the Union City City Council after the completion of their subcommittee meetings at the City Council meeting on September 22, 2020.
 The presentation provided a summary of the "Commit to Action" pledge that was signed by Mayor Carol Dutra-Vernaci.
 The report will review the following steps:

 - REVIEW your police use of force policies